How to Find New Brands? An SG Reader Question

 You’re halfway there by recognizing that the logos you know are probably not the ones you want on your shirt – Old Navy, Aeropostale, American Eagle Outfitters, etc etc. There are so many times I’ll see a sweet t-shirt or tank top at Abercrombie (yes, I still shop there) and think, “I’d buy that…if not for the huge moose or ‘A&F’ stamped on the front.”

-Below, a few ways I’ve found to learn about new brands to try:
+Below, a few tips on how to find new brands to try:

 If you see someone wearing a t-shirt you like, why not ask him where he got it?
 This is an approach I take literally ALL the time with ladies.
 Just yesterday, I asked the salesperson helping me buy a battery pack at Best Buy where she got her earrings.
 Maybe it’s not quite so easy to get all “hey girl heyyyyy” with another bro about clothes, but I mean, a guy’s not going to NOT tell you where he got the shirt he’s wearing.
 Here’s a line to to try to get you started: